Pion condensation at rotation in magnetic field, electric and scalar potential wells: Conclusion

 For $m^{*2}<0$ the vacuum is unstable for creation of the charged pion field already in absence of the external electric potential, for $V=0$, and for $\Omega=0$ (for $\nu=0$).
 Stability is provided by the self-interaction, $\lambda>0$.

 For $m^{*2}>0$, ignoring for simplicity possible redistribution of the electric field in presence of the vortex field, employing the Dirichlet boundary condition (\ref{boundcond}) we estimated the minimal value of the electric potential $V_{0c}$ necessary for the appearance of the supervortex, $V_{0c}\sim m^*/\sqrt{m^*R}\ll m^*$.
 The corresponding optimal winding number of the supervortex proved to be $\nu \sim ({m^*R})^{3/2}\gg m^*$.
 Additionally we studied influence of the choice of the boundary conditions on the resulting pion spectrum for $\lambda =0$ (compare results (\ref{grlev}), (\ref{grlevprime}) derived employing the boundary conditions (\ref{boundcond}) and (\ref{boundder}), respectively).
-It was demonstrated that in case of the boundary condition (\ref{boundder}), which is often employed, e.g., in the theory of superconductivity, for a very rapid rotation the instability arises even for the external electric potential $V_0=0$, cf. Eq. (\ref{Omder}).
+In case of the Robin boundary condition (\ref{boundderRob}), which is often employed, e.g., in the theory of superconductivity, for a very rapid rotation the instability may arise even for the external electric potential $V_0=0$, cf. Eq. (\ref{Omder}).

 Then for $m^{*2}>0$, employing the variational method we evaluated the condensate field energy in the overcritical region for $\lambda\neq 0$.
-For that we considered two cases, $R\gg \widetilde{l}_{\phi 0}=\nu l_\phi$ and $R\lsim \widetilde{l}_{\phi 0}$.
-In the former case the condensate field reaches constant value for $r\gg \widetilde{l}_{\phi 0}$, as it occurs for ordinary superconductors of the second kind, but now with the Ginzburg-Landau parameter $\widetilde{\kappa}=l_h/\widetilde{l}_{\phi 0} \gg 1$.
+For that we considered two cases, $R\gg \widetilde{l}_{\phi }=\nu l_\phi$ and $R\lsim \widetilde{l}_{\phi }$.
+In the former case the condensate field reaches constant value for $r\gg \widetilde{l}_{\phi }$, as it occurs for ordinary superconductors of the second kind, but now with the Ginzburg-Landau parameter $\widetilde{\kappa}=l_h/\widetilde{l}_{\phi } \gg 1$.
 The critical rotation angular velocity, at which there arises the pion supervortex, is given by Eq. (\ref{omcpi}) and the energy gain is given by Eq. (\ref{probEnnoHrest1}).
 For $R\lsim \widetilde{l}_{\phi 0}$ the critical rotation angular velocity is given by Eq. (\ref{critcentr}).
 In this case we deal with the superconductivity of the second kind for the Ginzburg-Landau parameter ${\kappa}=l_h/l_\phi \gg 1$.
 However the condensate field decreases at $r\gg l_\phi$ rather than reaches constant value.
-Employing, as the trial function, the solution (\ref{Bessel}) of the linear equation of motion (\ref{pipi2}), we estimated the energy gain due to the appearance of the pion supervortex, cf. Eq. (\ref{probEnnoH}).
+Employing, as the trial function, the solution (\ref{Bessel}) of the linear equation of motion (\ref{pipi2}), we estimated the energy gain due to appearance of the pion supervortex, cf. Eq. (\ref{probEnnoH}).

 Then, in case $N=eHR^2/2\gg 1$ we briefly repeated the key results of \cite{Zahed,Guo} and additionally discussed subtlety associated with the choice of the boundary condition (\ref{boundcond}) at arbitrary $R<1/\Omega$.
 Arguments were given in favor of that one may not care about the boundary condition at $r=R$ provided the inequality (\ref{Larmor}) is fulfilled and, if inequality (\ref{Larmor}) is not satisfied, one should impose the boundary condition at the internal radius of the vessel.
 Additionally, employing the variational method we evaluated the condensate field energy in the overcritical region for $\lambda\neq 0$, cf. Eq. (\ref{probEnnoH}).
 As the trial function, we used the solution (\ref{hypergeom}) of the linear equation of motion.
 Arguments were given in favor of the appearance of the lattice of supervortices in the given case, that differs from the case of nonrelativistic superfluids, where the choice of the winding number $\nu=1$ is energetically favorable.